 Dogs, cats and even horses are emotional mediators with a positive psycho-emotional and physical impact on relationship processes, thus helping autistic children foster a desire to communicate and have a calming effect.
 Through the dog, the autistic child can establish a trusting relationship with a stranger without speaking.

 Communication with the animal is, in fact, spontaneous, like a game.
 In this way, the practitioner intervenes in the emotional areas where the patient feels more closure.
-Numerous studies have observed these effects, which show that not only the child benefits but also the whole family.
+Numerous studies have observed these effects, showing that the child and the whole family benefit.

 Physical exercise and obesity

 Managing an animal, especially a dog, undoubtedly involves physical effort.
-Even having to walk them daily implies movement, which is necessary.
-Taking care of them, therefore, induces exercise and keeping active.
+Even walking them daily implies movement, which is necessary.
+Taking care of them, therefore, induces exercise and keeps them active.

 Several studies have, therefore, focused on the relationship between pet companionship and obesity, showing that the presence of a dog or cat reduces the likelihood of becoming overweight.